asmecher/summit-tools/README.md

 └── summit
 ```

-### 3. Perform any necessary repository preparation
+## Repository Preparation

-When starting to us a summit-based translation process with preexisting repositories, some preparation will be required.
+When starting to use a summit-based translation process with a preexisting repository, some preparation will be required.

-For **each branch** of repository:
+For **each branch** of the repository:

 ```bash
 cd /path/to/repository/branch